You need to bring: A bottle of Water, Suncream, Hat

 Brother Ding’s background:

 "I have been working in finance in Kunming for 40 years.
-My life was very monotonous and I was stuck in a routine of going to and from work most of the time.
+My life was very monotonous and I was stuck in a routine of going from one place to another most of the time.
 Twenty years ago, the work atmosphere was too bad and I decided not to live in a negative environment anymore.
 So in 2004, I chose to participate in outdoor activities."

 I quit my original job in 2010 and stayed at home for two years.
 Then a friend recommended me to work in a private enterprise, where I worked until retirement.

 After I joined the outdoor activities, I would look at the map and go exploring whenever I had free time.
 I have walked most of the areas around Kunming.
-In the early years, I would hike for one day, then tried hiking for two days, and then hiking for seven days (because my parents were old and dared not hike for more than two days).
+In the early years, I would hike for a day, then I tried hiking for two days, and then hiking for seven days (because my parents are old and dare not hike for more than two days).
 I have participated in three 100-kilometer two-day hiking challenges.

 In 2006, I read an article about organic vegetable cultivation in the Spring City Evening News, and I joined the organic vegetable cultivation (Green Kunming), which had a great impact on my life, making me more positive and proactive, and I devoted myself to many activities such as poverty alleviation and volunteer services.
 Looking back, I was helping others on the surface, but in fact I was helping myself.